pbostrom/lein-cljsasset/README.md

 # lein-pprint

-Pretty-print a representation of the project map.

-This is a sample of how a simple plugin would work.
+Manage dependencies for ClojureScript projects.

 ## Usage

+### Resolve and concatenate JavaScript and CSS dependencies into a single file

-Add `[lein-pprint "1.1.1"]` to `:plugins`.
+Add `[lein-cljsasset "0.1.0-SNAPSHOT"]` to `:plugins`.

-    $ lein pprint
+    $ lein cljsasset

+### Declare JavaScript and CSS dependencies for your ClojureScript library

 ```clj
 {:compile-path "/home/phil/src/leiningen/lein-pprint/classes",